dentarg/auth0-blog/_posts/2017-04-13-auth0-to-azure-log-analytics.markdown

 layout: post
 title: "Ship your Auth0 logs to Azure Log Analytics"
 description: Learn which are the main features of Azure Log Analytics and how can you integrate it with Auth0
-date: 2017-04-11 08:30
+date: 2017-04-13 08:30
-category: Technical Guide, Microsoft, Logs, Log Analytics
+category: Technical Guide, Microsoft, Log Analytics
 banner:
   text: "Ship and analyze your Auth0 logs in Azure Log Analytics."
 design: